 If you dare, come learn about a side of Chicago you never knew.

 Why Lincoln Park?

-One of Chicago’s oldest neighborhoods, Lincoln Park has been the site of massacres, the stomping ground of serial killers, and was built, quite literally, on the bones of Chicago’s denizens.
+One of Chicago’s oldest neighborhoods, Lincoln Park has been the site of massacres, the stomping ground of serial killers, and was built, quite literally, on the bones of Chicago’s first citizens.
 That’s right, the neighborhood was one of Chicago’s first cemeteries!
 On the surface, this neighborhood shines—from its 1200-acre recreational park to its lakefront views and elegant lagoon, to its famous zoo.
-But scratch below the surface, and you’ll find that Lincoln Park’s beautifully constructed old buildings and tastefully landscaped public areas hold endless secrets—and still hum with the ghosts of Al Capone, H.H.
+But scratch the surface, and you’ll find that Lincoln Park’s beautifully constructed old buildings and tastefully landscaped public areas hold endless secrets—and still hum with the ghosts of Al Capone, H.H.
 Holmes, John Dillinger, and more.
 Former home to a motley crew of historical figures, from Wizard of Oz author L. Frank Baum to the prime suspects in the 1980s Tylenol murders, no visit to Chicago is complete without a trip to this weird and wonderful neighborhood.